MilliPress/MilliCache/README.md

 ### Clear Cache by Network IDs

-To clear the cache of specific networks in a Multi-Network installation, use the following function.
-This will clear all cache entries of the network IDs.
+To clear the cache of specific networks in a multi-network installation, use the following function.
+This will clear all cache entries for the network IDs.

 ```php
 /*